Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>How to use</td>
-			<td>Use full names (First Last) whenever possible.
+			<td>Use full names (First [Middle Initial, if provided] Last) whenever possible.
 When multiple collectors are working simultaneously, list the specimens collected by each collector individually.
 If that is not possible, the primary collector or observer should be listed first.
 Separate the values in a list with space vertical bar space ( | ); this separator is used throughout the Darwin Core standard to concatenate multiple entries in a cell.
-Please be sure to record the number of collectors in the dwc:samplingEffort term.</td>
+Please be sure to record the number of collectors in <b>dwc:samplingEffort</b>.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>